 In addition to panelized metal roofing systems commonly used on commercial buildings, today’s metal roofing is available in designer looks that simulate shingles, slate, shakes, or slate.

-Considered as one of the most popular kind of roofing systems used in commercial roofing, BUR is built to withstand adverse weather conditions in extreme climates.
+Considered as one of the most popular kind of roofing systems used in commercial roofing, a Built-Up Roof (BUR) is built to withstand adverse weather conditions in extreme climates.
 Its layered configuration makes it virtually impenetrable to water.
-With a higher initial investment, built-up roofs are relatively low maintenance, easy to repair and over the life span of the roof it is arguably inexpensive.

 Built-up roofs are relatively low maintenance, easy to repair and over their lifespan are arguably inexpensive.

 Modified Bitumen roofing is an asphalt-based, close cousin of the Built-up Roof (BUR) designed for buildings with low-slope or “flat” roof structures.

 There are numerous surfacing options for this system which include a factory applied mineral surface, gravel surface, including “cool roof” coatings which are highly-reflective to save on building cooling costs.